Enalean/tuleap-documentation-en/languages/en/user-guide/citizen.rst

    personal desktop machine

--  **CSV separator**: |SYSPRODUCTNAME| provides you export and import functionalities (See ? for details).
+-  **CSV separator**: |SYSPRODUCTNAME| provides you export and import functionalities (See :ref:`project-data-export` for details).
 The import/export format is CSV format.
 Like CSV norm is not implemented by the same way in each software, we allow you to change the CSV separator, in order to fit with your preferred software!
 The available separators are: